 There's no wrong answer because it's all good when added to your bowl.
-One thing I always add is eggs, so I did a short article about making easy to peel hard-boiled eggs.
-If you're interested in that check out the link below, otherwise, if you have that handled let's keep moving on!
+One thing I always add is eggs, so I did a short article about making easy-to-peel hard-boiled eggs.

 I love adding thinly sliced beef or chicken.
 Mushrooms are a common choice.
 Chives or lemongrass.
 Bean sprouts of all different varieties.
 I have even make kimchi ramen which was simply amazing!
 Spicy, but amazing.